fusionlanguage/fut/ci.md

 Generally, native blocks should be used inside `#if` (see below).

+Native blocks are allowed as statements in method bodies and at the top level (for `import` / `using` declarations).

 ## Conditional compilation

 Conditional compilation in Ć is modeled after C#.